RosettaCommons/documentation/Movers.md

 Several Movers are available in the Membrane Framework.
 Be aware that:
 - The **AddMembraneMover** NEEDS to be run to create a membrane pose from a regular pose.
 It instantiates the MembraneInfo object and the MembraneResidue.
 - **All other Movers are (unless otherwise stated) sensitive to which parts are moving during a protocol**, either the membrane or the protein!
-Using the wrong Mover will obviously result in incorrect output.
+Using the wrong Mover will result in incorrect output.

 ## Code and documentation